dickoa/whyR/README.md

 - There are definitely some problems with those given comments data.
 So I guess the most practical approach is to predict only based on a small portion of data.

 ![img](EDA.png)

+# Challenge 1 - "Warm up predictions"

+i didnt do too much on model comparison. especially for the number of comments since the **given** data are missing a lot before August 14.

+simply put, I just went full ARIMA (except for the number of comments since the comments number for the last week spiked, ARIMA would return a negative prediction to "balance" this spike, so I used TBATS).